thomasebsmith/rhubarb-os/README.md

 ### Security
 RhubarbOS is also designed to be secure.
 By default, processes have only minimal abilities.
 They must be granted permissions to perform most system calls, including all file system operations.
+These permissions must be explicitly granted by an actual user.

 Permissions are stored on disk, and since they are so integral to RhubarbOS's security model, the disk must be protected.
 Disk encryption is enabled by